 Miss Pierce has been a television host and producer, a journalist, and a speech writer.
 She began her career in journalism at Ebony magazine where she rose to become the New York Editor and New York Bureau Chief of the magazine’s parent company, Johnson Publications.

-Long active in community service, Miss Pierce is a member of the board of directors of the Foreign Policy Association; WNET; the Inner-City Scholarship Fund of the Catholic Archdiocese of New York; Housing Enterprise for the Less Privileged (Help USA); and the Cuban Artists Fund.
-She is also a member of the Council on Foreign Relations, The Economic Club of New York; the Columbia-Presbyterian Health Sciences Advisory Council; and the Advisory Board of the University of Southern California Center on Public Diplomacy at the Annenberg School.
+Long active in community service, Miss Pierce is a member of the board of directors of WNET; the Inner-City Scholarship Fund of the Catholic Archdiocese of New York; Housing Enterprise for the Less Privileged (Help USA); and the Cuban Artists Fund.
+She is also a member of the Council on Foreign Relations and is on the Advisory Board of the University of Southern California Center on Public Diplomacy at the Annenberg School.

-Miss Pierce is a graduate of the University of Southern California with a B.A. (cum laude) in journalism, and she has also studied at Cambridge University in England.
+Miss Pierce is a graduate of the University of Southern California with a B.A. (cum laude) in journalism, and also studied at Cambridge University in England.